Sagarchourasiya/Fraud-Detection-Dataset/README.md

 4) Graph-Based analysis
  - Detecting fraudulent networks and relationships between entities.
 5) Real - Time Fraud Monitoring
   - Stream transaction data using apache kafka / Spark Streaming.
+  -
+After Cloning the given repo:

+open vs terminal and connect to virtual envirnoment. run this command to open streamlit - [streamlit run fraud_detection.py] It will redirect you to streamlit user interface